decent-chat/spec/spec.md

 If the server receives a valid `"pingdata"` event from a connected client socket, it MUST associate the sender socket with the provided `sessionID`.
 This data will later be used to determine whether particular events should be sent to the socket or not.
+Likewise, if the sessionID is not provided, null, or otherwise invalid, the server MUST unassociate the sender socket from any user or session.

-Upon receiving a valid `"pingdata"` event where `data.sessionID` is not null or undefined and is a known session ID (see section 2.4: Session IDs), the server SHOULD mark the related user as 'online' (see section 3.3).
+Upon receiving a valid `"pongdata"` event where `data.sessionID` is not null or undefined and is a known session ID (see section 2.4: Session IDs), the server SHOULD mark the related user as 'online' (see section 3.3).